AiursoftWeb/AnduinOS-2/README.md

 ## Installer and live environment

 AnduinOS uses `anduinos-installer-beta`, its native declarative installer.
 Casper provides the live environment.
-The legacy Ubiquity integration stack is retired and is not included, built, or maintained by AnduinOS.

 ## Documentation and support